 The new environmental permit granted in late November included three pre-operational conditions.
 Paperwork for the condition on gas management plan (PO 01) needed to be submitted at least one month prior to commencement of appraisal or production operations via the new well.

 So, we were surprised that work at Brockham started so soon after this new permit was issued.
 Deliveries of heavy equipment started in early December and a rig was mounted on the new well on the 11th of Dec.
-We asked the Environment Agency about this apparently pre-mature, but were told that they didn’t have the resources to answer our queries and that those would be treated as freedom of information requests, with a time limit of 20 working days to answer.
+We asked the Environment Agency about this apparently pre-mature work, but were told that they didn’t have the resources to answer our queries and that those would be treated as freedom of information requests, with a time limit of 20 working days to answer.

 Delays in sharing of information run the potential risk of failure to prevent permit breaches and we think that this 20 working day delay on information coming from the Environment Agency is regrettable and unacceptable.
-Unfortunately, it is written into their current rules of working.
-We would like to get it changed, but have to live with it for now.

 An update from the EA was finally shared on 20th Dec.
-It said that conditions on well treatments including the use of acid were now discharged, but that the condition on gas management was only partially met – it was split into “appraisal” and “production” stages, even though there was no mention of this in the recently issued permit.
+It said that conditions on well treatments including the use of acid were now discharged, but that the condition on gas management was only partially met – it was split into “appraisal” and “production” stages, even though there was no mention of this split in the recently issued permit.
 The EA approved the appraisal stage of this condition on 11 Dec making Angus’ work in December compliant.

 Cancellation of a public consultation and the change to pre-operational conditions are not minor details.
 They point to a weakness of the system, which allows for moving of the goalposts to accommodate operators who have little regard for the regulatory process or the local community.